nicustaris/halalshop/README.md

 - **React**: A JavaScript library for building single-page applications (SPAs).
 - **Vite**: A fast build tool that significantly improves the frontend development experience by offering blazing fast builds.
 - **HTML**: HyperText Markup Language for structuring web content.

+## Reporting Issues

+If you encounter a bug, have a feature request, or notice any issues while using Hafiz Halal Shop, please open an issue on our [GitHub Issue Tracker](https://github.com/nicustaris/halalshop/issues).
+Be sure to include detailed information about the problem, steps to reproduce it, and your system configuration.